jotudela/minishell/README.md

 ./minishell
 ```

-As long as the program is running, it display a prompt to invite the user write a command.
+As long as the program is running, it display a prompt to invite the user to write a command.

 Example :
 ```bash